CascadeMind at SemEval-2026 Task 4: A Hybrid Neuro-Symbolic Cascade for Narrative Similarity: Conclusion

 \section{Conclusion}

-We presented a hybrid neuro-symbolic cascade model for judging narrative story similarity that combines neural self-consistency voting with a Multi-Scale Narrative Analysis Ensemble.
-Our system achieves 81\% accuracy on the SemEval-2026 Task 4 development set through a cascade design that routes confident predictions immediately while escalating uncertain cases.
+We presented a hybrid neuro-symbolic cascade model for narrative story similarity that combines neural self-consistency-style voting with a Multi-Scale Narrative Analysis Ensemble.
+In official shared-task evaluation, CascadeMind reaches 72.75\% Track A test accuracy (Table~\ref{tab:official_results}).
+On development diagnostics (cascade subset, n=100), it reaches 81.0\%.

-The main contributions are: (1) a cascade architecture demonstrating that LLM vote distribution serves as a reliable uncertainty estimator, with supermajority predictions achieving 85\% accuracy; (2) a Multi-Scale Narrative Analysis Ensemble that combines five theory-grounded similarity signals; and (3) empirical analysis showing that cascade design contributes more than the symbolic component on this task.

-Our results suggest that narrative similarity remains challenging for current methods, with even 32-vote ensembles achieving low accuracy on uncertain cases.
-Future work should explore training symbolic components on in-domain data and incorporating narrative-specific embeddings.
+The main contributions are threefold.
+First, CascadeMind shows that LLM vote distribution can act as a useful uncertainty indicator, with supermajority predictions reaching 85\% accuracy on development.
+Second, ablations isolate where the gain comes from, showing that confidence-aware routing accounts for nearly all of it while the symbolic tiebreaker contributes negligibly because only 5\% of cases reach it.
+Third, the paper documents a development-to-test gap (81.0\% to 72.75\%) in shared-task conditions.